Tamasha (2015 film): Filming

-Music
+Themes

+The film is noted for its portrayal of mental health.
+Kapoor plays a character who depicts a mental health crisis, showing symptoms of borderline personality disorder.

+Soundtrack

 The soundtrack album and film score is composed by A. R. Rahman with song lyrics by Irshad Kamil.
 The soundtrack album's first single "Matargashti" was released on 9 October 2015.
 The album was released on 16 October 2015 by the record label T-Series.

 Release

-Kapoor had no releases in the year 2014.
-After January 2015, Kapoor had Bombay Velvet and Jagga Jasoos lined up for release.
-In order to avoid back to back releases with less time gap between his films, he decided to postpone Tamasha to 2016.
-Further, the producers of the film couldn't opt for a late December 2015 release due to multi-starrer films Bajirao Mastani and Dilwale, with the former starring Padukone in the lead role.
-However, in May 2015, it was announced that Tamasha will release on 27 November 2015 and Kapoor's other film Jagga Jaasoos pushed to mid-2017.

-The film was censored with U/A certificate on 7 November 2015.
+Tamasha was censored with U/A certificate on 7 November 2015.
 Scenes with bawdy dialogue references and comments addressing Padukone's character were muted.
-The censor board claimed it as the most lengthy kissing scene ever on screen, longer than the one picturised between Aamir Khan and Karisma Kapoor in the film Raja Hindustani.
+The censor board claimed it as the most lengthy kissing scene ever on screen, longer than the one picturised between Aamir Khan and Karisma Kapoor in the film Raja Hindustani (1996).
 On 17 November 2015, The British Board of Film Classification passed the film uncut with PG certificate.
 The film had a special screening at Yash Raj Studios on 26 November 2015.

 The film released on 27 November 2015 at an estimate 2100 number of screens in India and 571 screens overseas.

 Critical response

 India

-Tamasha garnered polarized reviews from critics upon its theatrical release, praising the film's music, production values, cinematography & lead performances, but criticism was for the complexity of its plot & narration.
+Tamasha garnered mixed reviews from critics upon its theatrical release, praising the film's music, production values, cinematography & lead performances, but criticism was for the complexity of its plot & narration.
 Bollywood Hungama rated the film 3 out of 5 stars.

 Critic Mehul of Deccan Chronicle awarded 4 stars (out of 5) and stated, "Imtiaz Ali, in this film, creates a different world and makes you believe in it till the last shot of the film."